FBigT/FBigT/README.md

-- 👋 Hi, I’m @FBigT
+I’m @FBigT

-- ⚡ Fun fact: Nut
+Fun fact: Is it child labor if its voluntary

 <!---
 FBigT/FBigT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.